Datavault-UK/automate-dv-docs/docs/best_practices.md

 though usually an integer or alpha-numeric value works well.
 The code often gets used to look up the full table name in a reference table.

-You may do this with dbtvault by providing the code as a constant in the [staging](tutorial/tut_staging.md) layer, using the [stage](macros/index.md#stage) macro.
+You may do this with AutomateDV by providing the code as a constant in the [staging](tutorial/tut_staging.md) layer, using the [stage](macros/index.md#stage) macro.
 The [staging walk-through](tutorial/tut_staging.md) presents this exact use-case in the code examples.